CSA SIGN UP IS OPEN!

-A typical CSA share will have 7-10 items in it, and each week will have a different selection of produce, maybe things you have never tried before!
+We are growing over 100 varieties of vegetables this year and each week will have a different selection of produce, maybe things you have never tried before!
 CSAs are a great way to embark on new culinary adventures.
 Choosing a CSA from City Sprouts gives you the unique opportunity to source your veggies VERY locally and to visit our urban farm and see it grow each week!

-This year we are excited to be offering a CSA on a sliding scale.
+We offer out CSA on a sliding scale model.
 We are trying to do our part to create a more economically inclusive food system.
 That means we’ll ask you to do some active participation to decide what your CSA share cost will be.
 We hope that a sliding scale will enable more members of our community to participate in the CSA while also ensuring fair compensation for the farmers.
 The scale is based on income and what percentage your household income is in relation to median income in Bellingham.
 We understand that there are factors outside of income that would determine your cost so we encourage you to consider what is reasonable for you or your family considering factors outside of income as well.
-Okay, here are the steps:

 See where you are on the sliding scale:

 2. Consider a few factors outside of income.
 The following is borrowed from Zenger Farm’s sliding scale model.
 These considerations are important because there are many factors outside of income that affect certain groups of people.
 Take into consideration these outside factors when deciding what your cost will be.